 Current Market Data

-Real estate economist Matthew Gardner joins Anne Hartnett to unpack the biggest housing trends from Q2 2025, including the potential impact of a new Fed chair and the future of Fannie Mae and Freddie Mac.
+Real estate economist Matthew Gardner joins Agent Publishing Co-Publisher Anne Hartnett to unpack the biggest housing trends from the second quarter, plus the potential impact of a new Fed chair and the future of Fannie Mae and Freddie Mac.

 The inventory of new homes for sale surged year over year, according to the U.S. Census Bureau and the U.S. Department of Housing and Urban Development.